ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 ----------------------

 - Configure nodes for using webrtc or websocket-star.
-- Run independant instance as default one are under high load and YMMV.
+- Run independant instance as de
 - Make sure content you are implementing is cached in go-ipfs
   - manually `pin` or preload CIDs of interest with `refs -r` beforehand.
   - preload content on the fly using [preload](https://github.com/ipfs/js-ipfs#optionspreload) or